sourcegraph/careers/job-descriptions/engineering-manager-web.md

 # Engineering Manager - Web

-We are looking for an experienced engineering leader our [web team](https://about.sourcegraph.com/handbook/engineering/web).
+We are looking for an experienced engineering leader for our [web team](https://about.sourcegraph.com/handbook/engineering/web).

 ## Qualifications